sidgujrathi/angularapp-template/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the angularapp-template repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test angularapp-template.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Clone angular-seed
+### Clone angularapp-template

-Clone the angular-seed repository using [git][git]:
+Clone the angularapp-template repository using [git][git]:

 ```
 git clone https://github.com/sidgujrathi/angularapp-template.git
 cd angularapp-template
 ```

-If you just want to start a new project without the angular-seed commit history then you can do:
+If you just want to start a new project without the angularapp-template commit history then you can do:

 ```bash
 git clone --depth=1 https://github.com/sidgujrathi/angularapp-template.git <your-project-name>